 As one of only a few remote designers on my team, I feel a bit left out when the lunch hour hits, when a group is grabbing coffee, or when a team discusses project challenges off the cuff in the hallway.
 These are definitely valuable touch-points you can never replace through a virtual setup.

-I can’t tell how long this remote thing will stretch.
-So far it’s working and I feel like a pioneer—keeping in mind that I am extremely lucky to fulfill this dream I’ve had.
 I don’t ever want to do anything that would dissuade someone else from following their own path.
-In fact, here is a great resource if you’re feeling the same way.
+In fact, here is a great resource if you’re feeling unsure.

 At first this was an experiment meant to last one or two months until I was settled.
 This has stretched well beyond that, still ongoing—a reflection of how incredible the Think Company team is to work with.